 I enjoy Woodman School so much that I just moved into the school district up Highway 12!
-My daughter is a fourth grader in Mr. Jason's class.
+My daughter is a fifth grader in Mrs. Wilson's Class

 My name is Neil Murray, and I am the Supervising Teacher at Woodman School.
 In addition to this role, I also serve as our Special Education/Title I Teacher, and Guidance Counselor.
 I have been working in schools in the Missoula area for over a decade, and am in my fourth year teaching at Woodman.

-My name is Morgan Eliasson and I am the Kindergarten and First Grade teacher at Woodman for the 2020-2021 school year!
+My name is Morgan Eliasson and I am the 7th and 8th teacher at Woodman for the 2021-2022 school year!
 I graduated from the University of Montana (Go GRIZ!) with a degree in Elementary Education.
 I grew up in Roundup, Montana and I enjoy being a part of a rural community.
-Teaching has always been a passion of mine, and I am so excited to begin my career at Woodman School.
+Teaching has always been a passion of mine, and I am so excited to begin my second year at Woodman School teaching junior high.
 I enjoy reading, playing the ukulele, adventuring in the outdoors, and hanging out with my two dogs, Ruby and Luca.

 Hello!
 My name is Jason Santa.
 I am excited to join the Woodman School community.
 I’ve taught mixed aged classes for most of my teaching career, and I think they are an ideal environment for kids to learn.
 I believe children have the best chance to thrive when they feel safe, seen, and connected.
 As a classroom teacher, I like to model what I see in children: enthusiasm for learning and kindness for others.